We may earn money or products from the companies mentioned in this post.

 Soco Falls – Description – Hiking Trails Near Me With Waterfalls

 Take this short hike, and see two waterfalls!
 Many rate this an easy hike because of the short distance.
-I rate the trail moderate, and it could be harder, since you have to use a rope for both the descent and ascent.
+I rate the trail moderate, maybe harder, since you have to use a rope for both the descent and ascent.

 Things To Know